MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy.md

    :::image type="content" source="../assets/images/teams-toolkit-v2/deploy_to_the_cloud_button.png" alt-text="Screenshot showing the selection of Deploy.":::

-1. Select an environment.(If there is only one environment, this step will be skipped.)
+1. Select an environment.(If there's only one environment, this step is skipped.)
 1. Select deploy button.

    :::image type="content" source="../assets/images/teams-toolkit-v2/click_deploy.png" alt-text="Screenshot showing the selection of Deploy under Visual Studio Code.":::